pablodecm/paper-inferno/paper/paper.md

 observations in the simulated samples.
 In cases where the number of observations is itself a random variable providing information about the parameters of interest, or if the simulated observation are weighted the choice of normalisation of $\mathcal{L}$ may be a bit more involved.
-The chosen family of summary statistics is however non-differentiable due to the $argmax$ operation, so for training a differentiable approximation is considered $\hat{\boldsymbol{s}}(D; \boldsymbol{\phi})$ by means of a $softmax$ operator:
+In the above construction, the chosen family of summary statistics is non-differentiable due to the $argmax$ operator.
+To work around this problem, for training a differentiable approximation is considered $\hat{\boldsymbol{s}}(D; \boldsymbol{\phi})$ by means of a $softmax$ operator:
 $$